 "Getting better" means different things for different people.
 In many cases, PTSD treatment can get rid of your symptoms.
 For other people, symptoms may be less intense or happen less often.
 After treatment you will have learned skills to better cope with symptoms.
 People who get treatment improve their quality of life.

 What Is Stigma?

-Stigma is when you feel judged by other people because of some personal quality or trait.
-You may feel stigma because of negative things people say about you, or because they treat you differently.
+Stigma is when you feel judged because of some personal quality or trait.
+You may feel stigma because of negative things people say about mental health problems.
 An example of stigma related to PTSD is a belief that people with PTSD are dangerous or unstable, which is not true.

-Because of concerns about stigma, you may try to hide the problem or not admit you need care.
+You may try to hide problems or avoid seeking care because of stigma.
 You may start to feel that you deserve to be treated badly because of your symptoms.
 If you have PTSD, you are not alone.
 Mental health concerns are just as common as physical health concerns.
 The best thing you can do for yourself is to take control and get help.

 When you are in the military, there are other things that may get in the way of seeking help.
-Military members may worry that talking about PTSD with doctors, other soldiers, or commanding officers will hurt their career.
-You may think if people in your unit learn you have PTSD they will see you as weak, or not trust you to be able to protect them.
-Or, you may feel that your medical records will be opened for other people to see.
+Military members may worry that talking about PTSD with doctors, other service members, or commanding officers will hurt their career.
+You may think if people in your unit learn you have PTSD, they will see you as weak, or not trust you to be able to protect them.
+Or you may feel that your medical records will be opened for other people to see.

 Being afraid that seeking treatment will damage your career leads you to avoid getting help at a time when you need it most.
 Many don't get help until their return from deployment, or when their family tells them there is a problem.
 But you don't have to wait.

 You may think that avoiding your PTSD is critical to keeping your job.
-But if your PTSD symptoms are getting in the way of doing your duties, it is better to deal with them before they hurt your military career or other aspects of your life.
+If your PTSD symptoms are getting in the way of doing your duties, it is better to deal with them before they hurt your military career or other aspects of your life.
 Rather than creating a problem, PTSD treatment helps you solve problems.

-- Learn about PTSD and treatments.
+- Learn about PTSD and effective treatments.
 Knowing that you have options is important.
 See our Understanding PTSD and PTSD Treatment (PDF) booklet.

-- Take the first step and find out where to get help.
-See our Get Help in a Crisis page.
+- Take the step to find out where to get help.
+See our Find a Provider page.

 - Talk to someone you trust.
 Whether you talk to a family member, doctor, chaplain or clergy, or another service member or Veteran, getting support is key to getting better.